Picket Twenty: History

 Although an expansion of Andover, the Picket Twenty development is detached from the urban area, with a large sports ground providing a natural barrier.
 Picket Twenty can therefore be considered a suburb of Andover.
+The development stretches over to Andover Down.
+In 2018 Cotswold Archaeology were excavating Bronze Age barrow sites prior to house building on that part of the development.
+The archaeological report referred to the barrows being part of Andover Down.

 Both the barn and granary at Picket Twenty Farm are grade two listed.